plotnick/platform-id-demo/online-platform-id-demo.md

 synchronize with _their_ IdP or authentication server, which we don't know what it is, or how to talk to it.

-N: So after much batting around of ideas, we settled on a good, old idea: SSH public key authentication.
+N: So after much batting around of ideas, we settled on a good, old idea:
+SSH public key authentication.
 Some of you may remember using such a thing at JoyEnt.
-Josh (or maybe someone else?) wrote a little piece of code that could talk to the SSH agent, and ask it to sign authentication tokens.
-He's re-written that in Rust, and uses it in Facade (the main manufacturing station software), and now Permission Slip uses it, too.
+Josh (or maybe someone else?) wrote a little piece of code that could talk to an SSH agent, and ask it to sign authentication tokens.
+He's re-written that in Rust, and is using it in Facade (the main manufacturing station software), and now Permission Slip uses it, too.

 N: The idea is that instead of authenticating as a person, you